stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/commentrangeend/_index.md

 title: Aspose::Words::CommentRangeEnd class
 linktitle: CommentRangeEnd
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::CommentRangeEnd class.
-Denotes the end of a region of text that has a comment associated with it in C++.
+description: 'Aspose::Words::CommentRangeEnd class.
+Denotes the end of a region of text that has a comment associated with it in C++.'
 type: docs
 weight: 1300
 url: /cpp/aspose.words/commentrangeend/